 How the 21CCF may influence greater compliance with Importers

-As the Customs broker’s role evolves to meet CBP requirements, importers must understand the significance of these changes and work to reimagine their relationship with the broker, outlining clear expectations of roles and expectations regarding the way information is verified and shared.
+As the Customs broker’s role evolves to meet CBP requirements, importers must understand the significance of these changes and work to reimagine their relationship with the broker, outlining clear expectations of roles and expectations regarding how information is verified and shared.
 Any broker agreement should establish the tasks the broker is responsible for and those for which it is not.
 The 1993 Mod Act firmly placed the burden of compliance on the US importer; while it was considered a positive step for the US importer to hire and rely on a licensed broker, it never absolved the importer of responsibility and its susceptibility to CBP penalties.
 The expanded reporting obligations and possible liability of the broker under 21CCF expand the scope of broker liability beyond its traditional focus.

 Opportunity in Change